Paul Endres, FAIA SE LEED AP

 Reaching across the lines that segregate professions, Paul both designs buildings and perfects innovative structural concepts, carrying Endrestudio projects from inception to built form, and collaborating with other designers to achieve their visions.

 His projects include private residences, pedestrian bridges, science museums, and schools, and he has pioneered structural concepts such as a torquing spiral helix, ziggurat bar stair designs, floating roofs of cable and wood, and glass bridges.
 Paul’s design merges philosophical, architectural, and engineering processes into projects that perform with elegance and simplicity.

-In addition to being a licensed architect, civil engineer, and structural engineer in multiple states, Paul holds the Morgenstern Chair at the Illinois Institute of Technology in Chicago, where he lectures and conducts a design studio refining his work on structure and space.
-He holds dual master’s degrees in architecture and structural engineering from UC Berkeley and an undergraduate degree in engineering from the University of Illinois.
+In addition to being a licensed architect, civil engineer, and structural engineer in multiple states, Paul held the Morgenstern Chair at the Illinois Institute of Technology in Chicago, where he lectured and conducted a design studio refining his work on structure and space.

-Dave is a designer working at the seam of architecture, engineering, and computation.
-Dave strives to create remarkable spaces through application of material systems, structural typology and is interested in the role that computational methods can play in improving collaboration between designers and builders through investigation into the tension between high tech and low tech approaches to design.
-Dave is as likely to be casting fabric shells as to be scripting ribbing based on isostatic stress contours.
-Dave explores these issues both through professional work at EndreStudio and through teaching in the M.Arch program at the Academy of Art University in San Francisco.
+Dave is a designer and educator working at the seam of architecture, engineering, and computation.
+He is interested in testing the role that computational methods can play in improving collaboration between designers and builders to achieve remarkable spaces.
+He is as likely to be casting fabric shells as he is to be scripting dynamic ribbing based on isostatic stress contours.
+His work at endrestudio encompasses a variety of scales and typologies and involves concept development, technical exploration, visualization, construction administration, and project management.